 Solution 4.
 Check Services setting

 Step 1.
-Press Windows key + R to invoke the Run dialog box.
+Invoke the Run dialog box.
 Type in “services.msc” and hit OK.

 Step 2.
 In the Services window, double click Remote Desktop Services UserMode Port Redirector to check its status.

 Step 3.
 Change the Startup type to Automatic.

 Sometimes you may encounter a lot of problems like RDP microphone redirection not working when remotely connect to another computer.
 You may want to have an easy-to-operate remote control software.
 You are recommended to download an alternative, AnyViewer.
 It can easily connect to remote computers without changing various settings on your computer.
 As long as you can access the Internet, AnyViewer can be used normally.
 Follow the steps below to establish a remote connection right away.

 Step 1.
 Download, install, and launch AnyViewer on both computers.

 Step 2.
 Go to Log in, and then click Sign up.
 (If you already have signed up on its official website, you can log in directly.)

 Step 4.
 Then you can see you successfully logged in to AnyViewer.
 Your device will automatically be assigned to the account you've logged in to.